 My research interests are in causal inference, randomized clinical trials, and precision medicine.

 My CV is available [here].

-- [Sept 2021] My paper “Model-Robust Inference for Clinical Trials that Improve Precision by Stratified Randomization and Covariate Adjustment” [link] is accepted for publication at Journal of American Statistical Association, Theory and Method Section.
-Big thanks to Michael and my collaborators!
+- [Sept 2021] Our paper “Model-Robust Inference for Clinical Trials that Improve Precision by Stratified Randomization and Covariate Adjustment” is accepted for publication at Journal of American Statistical Association, Theory and Method Section.
+Thanks to Michael and my collaborators!

 - [Sept 2021] I give an invited talk at the Novartis Statistics Seminar.
 [Slides]

 - [Mar 2021] I am elected to membership of the Phi Beta Kappa Society.